-An economy’s aggregate demand curve is a graph showing the total of all goods and services (aggregate demand) demanded at different price levels.
+An economy’s aggregate demand curve is a graph showing the total final goods and services (aggregate demand) demanded at different price levels.

 A country’s aggregate demand is the total demand for all final goods and services produced within a country that consumers, businesses, government, and foreigners want to buy at a given price level.
 Like the demand for a good or service, aggregate demand and the price level are inversely related.
-An aggregate demand curve is shown below.
+The graph below is an aggregate demand curve.

 The economy’s price level, the weighted average price of the goods and services produced in an economy, appears on the vertical axis.
 It is measured by an index such as the personal consumption expenditures price index or consumer price index.
 RGDP, the economy’s total production when adjusted for inflation, is on the horizontal axis.

 Intuitively students may think the aggregate demand curve has a negative slope because the demand curve for a single product studied in microeconomics has a negative slope.
 Students may also conclude that the aggregate demand curve is the sum of all demand curves.
 These conclusions are wrong.
 The microeconomic’s demand curve has a negative slope because consumers can substitute Good A with Good B if Good A’s price is too high.
 However, the price level on the aggregate demand graph is the general price level.
 Therefore, an increase in the price level assumes the prices of all goods and services and wages increase by the same percentage.
 The substitution effect is irrelevant.

 The table below summarizes the differences between the demand curve for a good or service and the economy’s aggregate demand.